whoot/Typo3Scan/README.md

 <img src="./doc/Typo3Scan.png" width="450">

-## Extension version detection

-While detecting a Typo3 core version is quite simple, it is not for extensions.\
-**Reliably** determining the extension version is **not possible**, because of the following issues:

-1. Extensions are basically just PHP files.
-Since it is (obviously) not possible to download a PHP file, it can't be used for version detection.
-2. Therefore you have to use other files like changelogs, setting files and so on.
-However, Typo3 restricts access to most of them by default.
-3. Extension developers tend to not update version numbers or descriptions on each update.
-Even if you could identify a version string, it does not mean that it is actually the version used.
-Just download a bunch of extensions and check yourself.
-4. Version information is not consistent.
-Developers do what they want.
-Some use a date, some actual version numbers, some may even just add a short text and some don't track versions at all.

-My solution to this was: download all extensions and get a list of common files which could include version information.
-If such a files exists for an extension, a generic regex is used to search for version info.

-**This will produce false positives!\
-You have to check found extensions manually by downloading them from the [official extension repo](https://extensions.typo3.org/) and check the files!**

 ## Bug Reporting / Support

 Bug reports are welcome!
 Please report all bugs on the [issue tracker](https://github.com/whoot/Typo3Scan/issues).